developergaurav77/real-time-streaming-with-kafka-connect/README.md

-# Real Time Data Processing
+# Real Time Data Streaming and Processing
 Real-time data streaming enables you to analyze and process data in real time instead of waiting hours, days, or weeks to get answers.
 This architecture streams database changes from PostgreSQL to MySQL in real time using Kafka: